techlahoma/board_meetings/2016/10_october-minutes.md

    - SurveyMonkey un-responsive about Pro account for non-profit :(
    - Anyone have another survey platform we might like for Techlahoma?
 Just Google Forms?
       - "Skip Logic" is the feature I'm after

+* SurveyMonkey
+ - we would have to pay for this, but it might be a good investment for user group obnoarding forms.
+ - jessica and jesse are going to talk about this in another meeting.

 * Tulsa Public Schools Partners in Education (Luke)
    - Signed Techlahoma up for STEM support.
 E.g., showing students coding and speaking to students about coding careers
    - Planning to tell TRSA Techlahoma (Tulsa) volunteers can do 4th Fridays @ 3pm-4pm